#1 Home Insurance Agency

 Personal Liability: Varies

-There are some major differences between car insurance deductibles and home insurance deductibles.
-With home insurance, your deductible is deducted from your claim payout.
-If your kitchen catches on fire and sustains $5,000 worth of property damages and your deductible is $1,000, you would receive $4,000 and be responsible for covering the remaining amount.
+There are some key differences between car and home insurance deductibles.
+With homeowners insurance, your deductible is subtracted from your total claim payout.
+For example, if your kitchen suffers $5,000 in damages from a fire and you have a $1,000 deductible, your insurance would cover $4,000 — and you'd be responsible for the remaining $1,000.

 Areas We Serve